 - Fluid cream is categorized according to the product's fat content.
 Heavy cream is at least 36 percent fat and half-and-half is between 10.5 and 18 percent fat.
 Fluid cream in the retail basket is assumed to have an average fat content of about 20 percent.

-- The relatively hard natural cheeses that American households buy are assumed to contain as much milkfat as Monterey cheese.
+- The relatively hard natural cheeses that U.S. households buy are assumed to contain as much milkfat as Monterey cheese.
 Fat solids from milk account for about 28 percent of the total weight of Monterey, nonfat solids account for another 28 percent, and moisture accounts for 44 percent of the product's weight.
 Natural cheeses are often classified by moisture content, which relates to their hardness.
-Monterey contains less fat per pound than harder cheeses like Cheddar and Colby, but it has more fat per pound than softer cheeses like Muenster and Mozzarella.
+Monterey contains less fat per pound than harder cheeses such as Cheddar and Colby, but it has more fat per pound than softer cheeses such as Muenster and Mozzarella.

 Combining the amount of milkfat in all products in the food basket yields a basket containing fat from about 740 pounds of milk.
 To produce the retail basket, manufacturers and processors are assumed to source slightly more milk than the 740 pounds needed to supply the fat contained in this basket.
 This combined amount was inflated by 2.5 percent, and it was assumed that they purchased 759 pounds (740 / 0.975).
 The additional 2.5 percent of milk accounts for the likelihood that some milk is wasted as dairy products are processed, packaged, and transported.